 Although the trolley will be exciting for locals, it will focus on informing visitors about Sandwich as well.
 “During the summer, we all have friends and family who visit,” said Glass Town Steering Committee member Charleen Johnson.
 “It’s great to take them on it.”
 According to Ms. Johnson, this year’s trolley was funded completely by donations from the State of Massachusetts.

 Glass Town Trolley sponsors: The Glass Town Cultural District Steering Committee would like to thank the State of Massachusetts for funding the trolley this year.
 Special thanks to our State Representative Randy Hunt for presenting and guiding this request through the state budget process and for helping secure these funds for tourism in Sandwich.

 The Glass Town trolley begins its route in the parking lot of the former Wing School in Sandwich Center.
 With plentiful parking, visitors are encouraged to leave their cars out of the congested downtown, and to utilize the trolley to visit cultural, natural and business resources in the town.

-Last year we made six fixed stops in the downtown area and at the Sandwich Marina and Boardwalk.
-With the new Harbormaster office and a new restaurant in the marina area, and the request for a stop in Merchants Square, we will be adding two stops to the route.
 The trolley circulates once an hour between 10 am and 4 pm, giving visitors a tour of the town as well as reliable transportation from site to site, or from their cars to the site of particular interest.